Kerala-Blockchain-Academy/KBAIC-Dev/README.md

 ```
 $ npm install ganache --global
 ```
-Once installed globally, you can start ganache right from your comm
+Once installed globally, you can start ganache right from your terminal
 ```
 ganache
 ```